How to Get a Periodicals & Journals Publishing Business License in Dubai

 Setup Costs and What to Expect

-Licence fees at Dubai South Business Hub Free Zone are competitive relative to other UAE free zones.
+License fees at Dubai South Business Hub Free Zone are competitive relative to other UAE free zones.
 Costs vary depending on the visa allocation required, office or flexi-desk arrangement chosen, and the number of shareholders.
-Applicants should budget for the initial licence fee, registration charges, and any applicable notarisation or attestation costs for documents originating outside the UAE.
-Ongoing annual renewal fees apply and are typically similar in value to the initial licence cost.
+Applicants should budget for the initial license fee, registration charges, and any applicable notarisation or attestation costs for documents originating outside the UAE.
+Ongoing annual renewal fees apply and are typically similar in value to the initial license cost.

 Step-by-Step Licensing Process